Frederik12345678/Color_Detection/README.md

 # Color detection

 TO DO:
-- copy color dataset from wikipedia and include in knn model

 - create basic color dataset
 - make a pre-trained model on basic color dataset
 - save model for later finetuning